hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETIOConnectorMorph.class/README.md

-I am a morph that represents the connector for output and input ports.
+I'm an abstract representation of all connector morphs for output and input ports.

-Instance Variables